radius-project/docs/docs/content/operations/environments/_index.md

 The following example shows an environment configured with Kubernetes as the target runtime.
 The `default` namespace designates where to render application resources.

-{{< rad file="snippets/environment.bicep" embed=true marker="//ENV" >}}## Example

-The following example shows an environment configured with Kubernetes as the target runtime.
-The `default` namespace designates where to render application resources.

 {{< rad file="snippets/environment.bicep" embed=true marker="//ENV" >}}

 ## How-to: Initialize a new environment